Higher order quantization conditions for two-body scattering with spin: Convergence checks

 In this section, we carry out a numerical check of the QCs derived in Sec.~\ref{section:QuantizationConditions}.
 A QC is a function of finite-volume energy and infinite-volume phase shift.
 Our strategy is to obtain the energy spectrum and phase shifts independently for the same interaction potential, then feed the phase shift into the QC to predict the energy spectrum, and compare it with the independently computed spectrum.
 A QC is considered converged and checked if the two spectra agree with each other.
 This is done by including more and more partial waves in the QC.

-The standard Lu\"scher formula utilizes the energy levels in the box determined from a certain method, but only retains the lowest partial-wave in the QC in order to make a prediction for its phase shift.
+The standard L\"uscher formula utilizes the energy levels in the box determined from a certain method, but only retains the lowest partial-wave in the QC in order to make a prediction for its phase shift.
 By considering higher order partial waves, one can assess how reliable the prediction is for each QC in this approach.

 The energy spectrum in the box has been obtained to high precision by solving the Schr\"odinger equation in Sec.~\ref{sec:scheq}.
 The infinite volume phase shifts are computed in the following.